bphillips95/Coding-blog/content/blog/linked-list-2/index.md

 description: "A short guide to writing the basic methods to create a singly linked list"
 ---

-Hey all, so in the last blog I explained some of the why in using a linked list, in this blog I will go through the how.
+Hey all, so in the last blog, I explained some of the why in using a linked list, in this blog I will go through the how.

-Each link in a linked list is composed of a node which contain its own value and a pointer to the next value.
+Each link in a linked list is composed of a node that contains its own value and a pointer to the next value.

-So first let's create our node syntax
+So first let's create the syntax for our Node
 ```js
 class Node{
     constructor(val){